hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 ## Greatest feature of Reaper 7 #2: "Container" plugins + parallel processing

-If you ever encountered the concept of subchains i Ableton Live great and missed that part in Reaper (for drum kits or synth layering), there is really good news for you.
+If you ever encountered the concept of subchains in Ableton Live great and missed that part in Reaper (for drum kits or synth layering), there is really good news for you.

 Previously fully sequential, with Reaper 7 you can have parallel processing with subchains within one track.